Nutritional supplements

 • concentrated liquids.

-If you are diabetic, it is important to get advice from your GP, specialist nurse or dietitian before using nutritional supplements.
+If you have diabetes, it is important to get advice from your GP, specialist nurse or dietitian before using nutritional supplements.

 Powdered drinks